New York Mets hire Buck Showalter as manager

 New York has been searching for solid leadership ever since – in the dugout and the front office.

-Houston bench coach Joe Espada and Tampa Bay bench coach Matt Quatraro were the other finalists for the job, according to media reports.
+Houston bench coach Joe Espada and Tampa Bay bench coach Matt Quatraro were the other finalists for the job.
 Neither has any major league managing experience, and Showalter was thought to be the frontrunner all along.

+Each of the three met separately with Cohen in person this past week during a second round of interviews.

+New York also interviewed former Tigers and Angels manager Brad Ausmus as well as ex-Oakland manager and current Dodgers bench coach Bob Geren, who was the Mets’ bench coach under Collins when they reached the 2015 World Series.

 The Yankees (1996) and Diamondbacks (2001) both won the World Series in the first season after Showalter left.
 He led Arizona to 100 wins in 1999 before losing a playoff series to the Mets.